 Here’s a good rule of thumb – the harder the material, the more flutes you’ll want to use.
 This will reduce chip load and improve surface finish.
 Keep these considerations in mind when choosing between the most common flutes – two, three, and four:

 - Two Flute.
-This configuration provides the most amount of space for chip ejection and is ideal for cutting softer materials like aluminum.
+This configuration provides the most space for chip ejection and is ideal for cutting softer materials like aluminum.

 - Three Flute.
 This configuration can handle both ferrous and non-ferrous materials and provides a better part finish and overall strength.